Learn how to turn the sounds you can get from a single everyday object into a song, with YouTube star Andrew Huang.

 Andrew Huang is best known as the mad scientist behind a number of YouTube viral hits, including songs made using only red balloons, water, car tires, dental equipment, and much more.
 In this course he will take you through a quick demonstration of his process by creating a song using only sounds he captures from a kitchen pot.

-By the end of this course, you'll be able to mimic Andrew's process for capturing sounds from an everyday item and transforming them from random clicks, bangs, and dinks into a beautiful piece of music using Ableton Live.
+By the end of this free course, you'll be able to mimic Andrew's process for capturing sounds from an everyday item and transforming them from random clicks, bangs, and dinks into beats, melody, and more, creating a complete track in Ableton Live.
 If you need a quick refresher on how to set up your mic and workstation, visit part one of this series.
 Otherwise, dive in and let the music begin!

 Andrew makes a lot of genres of music with a lot of different instruments, including things that aren't instruments like pants and balloons.
 His YouTube Channel has more than 340,000 subscribers.
 He has 30+ albums and EPs out which you can find by searching his name on Spotify, Bandcamp, iTunes, the usual places.
 You can hear more of his stuff on YouTube or Patreon: http://www.patreon.com/andrewhuang